 Tips if you don’t have shelves:

-- Get a small organizer like this or this depending on your baby’s closet situation.
+- Get a small organizer like this vertical dresser storage or this wide dresser storage depending on your baby’s closet situation.

-- Get a small shelving unit like this to sit on the floor.
+- Get a small shelving unit like this 3 shelf organizer to sit on the floor.

 I also have a small bin for swimsuits and sunscreen as well as one for hats and mittens.
 Keeping these organized and in their own spot helps you to not lose them!